Graduate Student Independent Study

 10 credits = 30 hours of work/week

 Many faculty are flexible with regard to hours required for independent study credits, recognizing for instance that first-year students need sufficient time to focus on their coursework.
-Faculty expectations should not exceed the hours listed above, though students registered for thesis or dissertation credits themselves often choose to spend many extra hours in order to complete their degree.
-Students should speak with their faculty advisor to make sure that expectations are clear, and should check with the department advising office if they have any questions.
+Faculty expectations should not exceed the hours listed above.
+Students should consult with their faculty advisor to ensure clear expectations.
+Questions surrounding independent study credits (including how many to enroll in, in a given quarter) can be answered by our graduate advising staff.

 NOTE: In addition to independent study, students who have a salaried RA or TA appointment are expected to work up to 220 hours per quarter.
 See www.washington.edu/admin/hr/laborrel/contracts/uaw/addons/index.html.